rydmike/squircle_study/README.md

 * Outline border stroke align correct: **NO**
     * **ISSUE**: Does center regardless of what BorderSide uses, that actually defaults to inside.
 * Shape lerp animates correctly: **YES**
-* Shape can break down: **YES**
+* Shape can break down: **NO**
-    * The shape breaks down with border radius exceeding the shape stadium radius.
-It should implement a limiter like e.g. **Smooth Corner** does.
+    * The shape used to break down with border radius exceeding the shape stadium radius.
+But it no longer does, in at least version 0.6.3 and later.

 ### Findings